Individual Representation in Approval-Based Committee Voting: Individual Representation

 \subsection{ABC Rules Violating IR}

-While the inapproximability result in the previous section is quite discouraging, a natural follow-up question is whether we can at least find IR committees \textit{whenever they exist}.
+Next, we consider the question whether we can find ABC rules that select IR committees \textit{whenever they exist}.
 This question was already raised by \citet{ABC+16a} in the context of semi-strong JR, but remained open.
 In other words, we look for rules that are ``consistent'' with individual representation.

 \begin{definition}[IR-consistency] An ABC rule is \emph{consistent with individual representation}, or short \emph{IR-consistent}, if it outputs at least one IR committee for every ABC election that admits one. \end{definition}